zak00aria/puzzle-game/README.md

 # Puzzle Game
-a simple slide puzzle game,devloped using:
+a simple slide puzzle game,devloped using :
-* HTML,
+* HTML
-* CSS,
+* CSS
-* Javascript.
+* Javascript
 #### you can play it [here](https://puzzle-game-dzarapp.netlify.app)